MicroStrategy/hyper-sdk/quick-start.md

 ---
 **Prerequisites**

-- You’ll need a MicroStrategy Library Server to enable HyperIntelligence on your websites.
+- You’ll need a Strategy Library Server to enable HyperIntelligence on your websites.
 For testing purposes, you may try it with https://demo.microstrategy.com/MicroStrategyLibrary/.

 - You’ll need to create one or more Hyper Cards with Workstation and deploy them.
 Check the [Introduction to HyperIntelligence](https://www2.microstrategy.com/producthelp/Current/Hyper/en-us/Content/intro_hyperintelligence.htm) for details.
 On the demo Library Server, a few Hyper Cards are available so you may skip this step.
 ---